Sean Coffey: General Counsel of the U.S. Navy

+Further activities and post General Counsel of the U.S. Navy

 Coffey was previously an adjunct professor of law at Fordham University.
 In May 2011, Council for Unity honored Sean and Anne Coffey at their Annual "Champions for Children" dinner.
 In October 2012, he received the Paul R. Dean award from Georgetown Law School, where he teaches trial practice as an adjunct professor.